 Spring 1937.
 In the four years since she left England, Maisie Dobbs has experienced...

-2 copies, 2 people are on the wait list.
+2 copies, 1 person is on the wait list.

 In her fifth outing, Maisie Dobbs, the extraordinary Psychologist and Investigator, delves into a strange series of crimes in a small rural community